isabella232/media-analytics.en-1/help/sdk-implement/track-ads/track-ads-android.md

                                    <LENGTH>);
    ```

-1. Optionally attach standard and/or ad metadata to the video tracking session through context data variables.
+1. Optionally attach standard and/or ad metadata to the media tracking session through context data variables.

     * [Implement standard ad metadata on Android](../../sdk-implement/track-ads/impl-std-ad-metadata/impl-std-ad-metadata-android.md)
     * **Custom ad metadata -** For custom metadata, create a variable object for the custom data variables and populate with the data for the current ad: